djalbat/the-occam-user-manual/understanding-grammars.md

 error                                ::=   . ;
 ```

-There are some points to note here.
+There are some points to note here, too.
 Firstly, the `verticalSpace` rule matches one or more end of line tokens.
-Recall that the Florence lexer is configured to treat such tokens as significant, hence they can be referenced in the correspodning BNF.
+Recall that the Florence lexer is configured to treat such tokens as significant, hence they can be referenced here.
 Also, the `document` rule's definition has a complex part which stipulates one or more of a choice of three parts.
 These will be evaluated in sequence and therefore the `error` rule provides the required fallback functionality.
-Its single definition has only one wildcard part `'` that will match any significant token, as its name suggests.
+Its single definition has only one wildcard part `.` that will match any significant token, as its name suggests.
-Thus the BNF can be said to be robust, in the sense that the parser will always terminate.
+Thus Occam's parsers can be said to be robust, in a similar vein to its lexers, in the sense that they will cope with any input.
-The theme of robuestness is picked up again in the later section on ambiguity.
+Robustness is picked up again in the later section on ambiguity.

-Moving on, here is part of the mid-level BNF:
+Here is part of the mid-level BNF:

 ```
 unqualifiedMetastatement!            ::=   metastatement... <END_OF_LINE>